Buy it online:

 Another pocket radio with a built-in speaker is the Goodmans Pocket Sized DAB Radio.
 It feels slightly higher quality than the Romsey, but is more expensive at the time of writing.

-Another budget DAB pocket radio is the Petersfield, which is also in the Majority range.
+Another budget DAB pocket radio is the Petersfield-Go, which is also made by Majority.
 It doesn’t have a built-in speaker, but is a good alternative if you prefer to listen to the radio through headphones anyway.